Pope Pius XI: Response of the press and governments

 While numerous German Catholics, including those who participated in the secret printing and distribution of the encyclical, went to jail and concentration camps, the Western democracies remained silent, which Pius XI labeled bitterly a "conspiracy of silence".
-As the extreme nature of Nazi racial anti-Semitism became obvious, and as Mussolini in the late 1930s began imitating Hitler's anti-Jewish race laws in Italy, Pius XI continued to make his position clear.
+As the extreme nature of Nazi racial antisemitism became obvious, and as Mussolini in the late 1930s began imitating Hitler's anti-Jewish race laws in Italy, Pius XI continued to make his position clear.
 After Fascist Italy's Manifesto of Race was published, the pope said in a public address in the Vatican to Belgian pilgrims in 1938: "Mark well that in the Catholic Mass, Abraham is our Patriarch and forefather.
-Anti-Semitism is incompatible with the lofty thought which that fact expresses.
+Antisemitism is incompatible with the lofty thought which that fact expresses.
 It is a movement with which we Christians can have nothing to do.
-No, no, I say to you it is impossible for a Christian to take part in anti-Semitism.
+No, no, I say to you it is impossible for a Christian to take part in antisemitism.
 It is inadmissible.
 Through Christ and in Christ we are the spiritual progeny of Abraham.
 Spiritually, we [Christians] are all Semites".
 These comments were reported by neither Osservatore Romano nor Vatican Radio.
 They were reported in Belgium on 14 September 1938 issue of La Libre Belgique and on 17 September 1938 issue of French Catholic daily La Croix.
 They were then published worldwide but had little resonance at the time in the secular media.
 The "conspiracy of silence" included not only the silence of secular powers against the horrors of Nazism but also their silence on the persecution of the Church in Mexico, the Soviet Union and Spain.
 Despite these public comments, Pius was reported to have suggested privately that the Church's problems in those three countries were "reinforced by the anti-Christian spirit of Judaism".

-Kristallnacht

-In 1933, when the new Nazi government began to instigate its program of anti-Semitism, Pius XI ordered the papal nuncio in Berlin, Cesare Orsenigo, to "look into whether and how it may be possible to become involved" in aiding Jews.
+In 1933, when the new Nazi government began to instigate its program of antisemitism, Pius XI ordered the papal nuncio in Berlin, Cesare Orsenigo, to "look into whether and how it may be possible to become involved" in aiding Jews.
 Orsenigo proved ineffective in this, concerned more with anti-church Nazi policies, and how these might affect German Catholics.